-MASTER TEACHER NOMINEE ADELWISA (ADEL) VIDAL BLANCO, B.S.
+MASTER TEACHER NOMINEE - ADELWISA (ADEL) VIDAL BLANCO, B.S.
 M.S., R.N. - BC

-It was more than two years ago that I received a call from Adel Blanco expressing a desire to join our faculty.
+It was more than a year ago that I received a call from Adel Blanco who had seen our school's NCLEX-PN pass rate gradually decline over the previous four quarters to a level that was more than 10 percentage points below the state annual average pass rate, a dangerous zone to be in for any vocational nursing school, which has caused many schools to be placed on probation.
 During my first meeting with Adel, I knew that she was the person we needed on board as soon as possible.